Web design – putting functionality first

 At the heart of this is a calculation about where and how you can find traffic in sufficient volumes and provide channels to bring the right kind of users to your site.

 |Function||Typical applications||Most suitable formats||Key characteristics

 |Landing pages for digital campaigns||Easy to find

 |Information||Subject-specific microsites / brochureware||Microsite, App||Connections / links

 |Interactive / communication||Forums and discussion groups||Website, App, proprietary platform||Interactive functionality

 |Helpdesk / customer services||

 Need help creating a new website?
-Drop us a line and get chatting with one of our expert UK web designers.
+Get in touch with one of our expert UK web designers.